Advantages of a targeted resume

 - Resume for a Childcare Assistant in New Plymouth

-- Resume for Community Support Worker in New Plymouth
+- Resume for Electrician in New Plymouth

 - Resume for Truck Driver New Plymouth